APA Corporation To Acquire Callon Petroleum Company In All-Stock Transaction

 About APA

 APA Corporation owns consolidated subsidiaries that explore for and produce oil and natural gas in the United States, Egypt and the United Kingdom and that explore for oil and natural gas offshore Suriname.
-APA posts announcements, operational updates, investor information and press releases on its website, Additional details regarding Suriname, ESG performance and other investor-related topics are posted at apacorp.
+APA posts announcements, operational updates, investor information and press releases on its website, .
+Additional details regarding Suriname, ESG performance and other investor-related topics are posted at href="" rel="nofollow" apacor .

 About Callon Petroleum